HLT-ISTI/LeQua2022_scripts/Readme.md

 vector tasks (T1A and T1B -- illustrated for T1A) and for the raw text tasks (T2A and T2B -- illustrated for T2B).

-Let's simulate the outputs of any quantifier by means of some mock predictions:
+Before getting started, let's simulate the outputs of any quantifier by means of some mock predictions:

 ```
 from data import *